Greetings

 |---|---|

-| Specialized Areas | Treatment of facial and skin injuries, jaw deformities, breast reconstruction, surgery and reconstruction for intractable ulcers and skin cancer |
+| Specialized Areas | Treatment of facial and skin trauma, jaw deformities, surgery and reconstructive procedures for intractable ulcers and skin cancer. |

-Assistant Professor Daiki Morita
+Instructor: Daiki Morita

-| Outpatient medical day | Friday and Saturday (3rd) |
+| Outpatient medical day | Friday |

 Assistant Professor Eri Takeshita